SS Ceramic: Loss

 On 3 November 1942 Ceramic left Liverpool for Australia via Saint Helena and South Africa.
-She was carrying 377 passengers, 264 crew, 14 DEMS gunners and 12,362 tons of cargo.
+She was carrying 377 passengers, 264 crew (including three women), 14 DEMS gunners and 12,362 tons of cargo.
 244 of the passengers were military or naval, including at least 145 British Army, 30 Royal Navy, 14 Royal Australian Navy and 12 Royal Marines.
-30 of her British Army passengers were QAIMNS nursing sisters.
-The other 133 passengers were fare-paying civilians.
-12 were children, the youngest being a one-year-old baby girl.
+31 of her British Army passengers were QAIMNS nursing sisters.
+The other 133 passengers were fare-paying civilians, of whom 43 were women and 14 were children, the youngest being a one-year-old baby girl.
 Six were doctors, five of whom were South African.
 One passenger was Rudolph Dolmetsch (1906–42), classical musician and composer, then serving as Regimental Bandmaster with the Royal Artillery.
+There were a total of 655 people on board, of whom 91 were women and children.

 Ceramic sailed with Convoy ON 149 until it dispersed as scheduled in the North Atlantic.
 She then continued unescorted as planned.
 As on her previous departure in January, she first headed west because of the threat of enemy attack.